UK Visa Bureau » UK Visas and Immigration » Visa changes scheduled for 2008

 Sponsors can be employers, colleges and others who might benefit from the applicant's migration and wish to act as sponsors of skilled, temporary and student migrants.
 However, the organisation will need a licence to do so.
 According to a Statement of Intent issued by the government, it will be possible to apply for sponsorship licences from early 2008.
 The prospective guidelines for attaining a sponsorship license can be outlined accordingly:

 The Statement of Intent on Tier 1 for highly skilled migrants explains how the system will work, but please consider that the government have warned that it could change before the Tier begins or at any point afterwards.
-The following changes for Tier 1 migrants will come into action on February 29th, 2008
+The following changes for Tier 1 migrants came into action on 29 February, 2008 for applicants in the UK and from India, and became universally applicable on 1 July, 2008.

 Main points from the Statement of Intent on Tier 1 include;

-The UK Government is clear that the rules contained in the Statements of Intent published so far can change at any time prior to or after the implementation of the different Tiers.
-There are also no definite time lines available as yet (aside from the changes to Tier 1 immigration coming into action on February 29th, 2008), although it is anticipated that all tiers other than Tier 3 will be introduced by the end of 2009.
+The UK Government is clear that the rules contained in the Statements of Intent published so far can change at any time prior to or after the implementation of the different tiers.
+There are also no definite time lines available as yet, although it is anticipated that all tiers other than Tier 3 will be introduced by the end of 2009.

 If you are unsure of whether you qualify to emigrate to the UK under the current UK immigration system, complete a UK Visa Online Assessment or Request a Call from one of our migration consultants in order to determine your eligibility.
 The Online Assessments contain current UK Visa legislation and will help you determine which UK Visa best suits your needs.